Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 # Twitter Activity during Hurricane Dorian
-## Which created more activity during the storm: The hurricane or Sharpiegate?
+## Which created more Twitter activity during the storm: The hurricane or Sharpiegate?

 ### Introduction